The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Further Details of Global Layer-Wise Analysis

 \subsubsection{Mistral 7B}

-We include the results of the global analysis in \cref{fig:pipeline_flowchart} for the locked vs. elicited dataset.
+We include the results of the global analysis in Figure~\ref{fig:pipeline_flowchart} for the locked vs.~elicited dataset.
 There are two main differences with previous results: the block of high correlated features presents a less clear trend and is more faint in layer 16, resulting in the need of more features in the analysis; and the mean death of the 0-bars changes the sign of its influence in classifying locked and elicited models across layers.
-However the distinction in the PCA of the barcode summaries remains clear and the logistic regression still achieves perfect performance, despite the analysis resulting a bit less straightforward.
+However the distinction in the PCA of the barcode summaries remains clear and the logistic regression still achieves perfect performance, despite a slightly less straightforward analysis.